‘All or nothing for AJ - or it could be the end'

 We need to see the old, naive, AJ

 Joshua just could not get going in the first fight against Usyk and lost convincingly on points.
-You've got to get in there with mean intentions and Joshua was a little bit stand-offish, he didn't want to go forward.
+You've got to get in there with mean intentions and Joshua was a little bit stand-offish - he didn't want to go forward.

 He was trying to counter-punch, trying to box, trying to stay out of harm's way.
 You can't do that against someone as talented as Usyk.

-Perhaps it was nerves or a bit gun shy.
+Perhaps it was nerves or a bit gun-shy.
 Or, dare I say it, because he is still a broken man since being knocked out by Andy Ruiz in New York three years ago.
 That loss really took something away from Joshua, something we've not seen him get back.

 In his fight with Dillian Whyte, when he got clipped with that hook and was on shaky legs, Joshua dug his heels in.
 You saw that too against Wladimir Klitschko, climbing off the canvas.